solana-foundation/developer-content/content/guides/dapps/cash-app.md

 Unlike the `deposit_funds` instruction, the `withdraw_funds` instruction directly adjusts the [Lamports](https://solana.com/docs/terminology#lamport) `cash_account` and the user's wallet by using `try_borrow_mut_lamports()`.
-This transfer of funds can be done without a CPI because the `cash_account` is owned by the same program executing the function.
-By directly manipulating lamports, the function avoids the overhead of setting up and executing a CPI.
-This can be more efficient but requires careful handling to ensure security.
+This transfer of funds can be done without the overhead of a CPI because the `cash_account` is owned by the same program executing the function.
+This is more efficient but requires careful handling to ensure security.

 A Solana Program can transfer lamports from an account that is owned by the